-With council cuts over recent years, all maintenance is now carried out by the group and new plants and shrubs are mainly donated, funded by the local community or grown from seed by volunteers.
+Since the council began making serious cuts in 2011, all maintenance is now carried out by the group and new plants and shrubs are mainly donated, funded by the local community or grown from seed by volunteers.

 We decided that planting an ornamental "Red Rose Wall" hedge around rear edges of the beds would be a good way of continuing our improvements whilst also commemorating the approaching WWI Centenaries.

 So in the spring of 2013 60 Red Rose Stromboli bushes were planted around the perimeter.
 15 of these didn’t take and 20 replacement bushes were planted in November 2013.
-These should eventually form a red rose hedge that will flower from June to November each year, hopefully looking like the small image above.
+It was hoped these would eventually form a red rose hedge that would flower from June to November each year, hopefully looking like the small image above.

 This project was the first in the borough to receive a Stockport Council “World War One” grant, covering the cost of the plants, compost and fertilizer.
 Cllr Iain Roberts presented us with a cheque for £200 in the park on 25 January 2014.

 One of our few projects that hasn't worked out